 Our customized algorithms produced a visualized graphical user interface (GUI) (Figure 5) to process raw EMG data.
 The processed outcomes were viewable in the GUI.
 Digitized EMG data was read from channels in GUI (channel 1 or 2) (Figure 6A).
 The whole raw data was further processed and plotted as showed in Figure 6B and 6C.
 The system then determined the maximum RMS and median frequency for both channels and output the readings in the “EMG Analysis Parameters” box.
 These four values were then inputted into the neural network for pattern recognition processing based on the weight and bias value of the neural network obtained from previous machine learning training.
 Overall manipulation and outcome reading demonstrated that the algorithm system was a user-friendly system.

-Efficiency comparison of two algorithms in
+Efficiency comparison of two algorithms in model training

 In this study, criteria to stop the training was set at when the total mean squared error (MSE) was smaller than 0.001 or when the iteration number reached 1000.